heydibyendu/NuExtract/README.md

-# Medical Information Extraction using Ollama API
+# Medical Information Extraction using NuExtract

 This repository provides a code framework for extracting structured medical information from doctor-patient conversations using the Ollama `nuextract` model.
 The model takes unstructured conversation text, extracts relevant medical information, and organizes it into a predefined template, useful for automating medical documentation and analytics.